 This gallery of succulent-topped pumpkin design ideas are mostly by Laura Eubanks of Design for Serenity, who pioneered the concept in 2011.
 It caught on immediately, becoming as popular for fall decor as wreaths are for the holidays.
 After several years of making pumpkins for sale, Laura now devotes her time to designing in-ground gardens.

-Succulent-topped pumpkins by Laura exhibit her pioneering moss-and-glue method, which I describe in detail in my book, Succulents Simplified.
+Succulent-topped pumpkins by Laura Eubanks exhibit her moss-and-glue method, as shown in my book, Succulents Simplified.

 Incredibly, hot glue doesn't harm the succulents, which root through the dried glue into the moss.
-The arrangement lasts for months---until early spring usually, at which time the pumpkin finally collapses and the plants can go into the garden.
+The arrangement lasts for months---until early spring usually, at which time the pumpkin finally collapses and the plants can go into the ground.
 The pumpkin will rot much sooner if pierced or cut, so avoid doing that.

 Designs to inspire you

-The first nine are by Laura Eubanks:
+The first nine are by Laura Eubanks.
+Which is your favorite?